Sushma Joshi: Career

 From 1998 to 2000, Joshi worked with the Harvard School of Public Health to implement the Global Reproductive Health Forum, a health and rights program, in South Asia.
 She traveled to Mumbai, Delhi and Dacca to bring together a broad coalition of partners in this reproductive health and rights network.
-She also started re/productions, a journal on health and rights, during this time.
-Their research was catalogued in a digital library and handed over to SNDT Women's University, Mumbai.
-Bol!, a list-serv with 600 activists and professionals working in health and rights, was handed over to the Center for Women and Development in Delhi.

 In 2004, Joshi joined as staff writer at the newly formed The Nation Weekly, a political news weekly in Kathmandu.

 She also consulted for the UNDP's Access to Justice research program from October 2004, during the height of the civil conflict.
 As part of a 6-member team, Joshi went to different areas of Nepal to document stories about human rights violations and the erosion of formal and informal justice systems.

-In 2005, she received a fellowship in research and writing from the MacArthur Foundation, and travelled to Mumbai to document the situation of Nepali women who were rescued and rehabilitated from the redlight districts in homes.
 In 2006, she made several short films in the directing program at the New York Film Academy in Paris, including "The Escape" which deals with the human rights violations which occurred during the People's War in Nepal.
 This film was accepted to the Berlinale Film Festival's Talent Campus, which was later renamed the Berlinale Talents, in 2007.
 She also wrote her play "I Killed My Best Friend's Father," about two girls and their friendship post-conflict, in 2007.

 In 2008, she joined Chemonics to work in the Nepal Transition Initiative as a media officer, where she became engaged in a broad number of media projects related to the transition from conflict to peace.
 In 2009, she also headed a project for six months to train 20 journalists from rural newspapers to write on issues of Nepal's new Constitution.
 In 2010, she joined the Office of the United Nations High Commissioner for Human Rights in Kathmandu, where she spent the year working on the Nepal conflict report about the violations committed during the conflict with a research team.
 Between 2008 and 2010, she also consulted for the World Bank on their countrywide assistance strategy, traveling with the heads of World Bank, DFID and ADB to different locations to document the feedback received from local participants during the meetings.
-In 2011, she received a fellowship from the Asian Scholarship Foundation in Thailand to conduct research on the Gorkhali diaspora in Myanmar and Thailand.

-Since 2012, she has been working as a freelance journalist, and has also started her own media and publishing house Sansar Media.